-1.9.8.5 Trends and changes
+1.9.9.5 Trends and changes

 The Company's PLC's are focused on the nano PLC segment, micro PLCs and small and medium PLCs.
 This sector is characterized in the market surveys described above as the market segment with the highest growth rate.
-At the same time, this market segment is highly competitive, and prices of products therein are on a downward trend of market prices (see also section 1.9.3 above).
+At the same time, this market segment is highly competitive (see also section 1.9.8 above).